otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 from the Prekey Server.

 Notice that the Prekey Server should be able to support future versions, starting from version 4.
-This means that the Prekey Sever will accept prekey ensembles with different versions.
+This means that the Prekey Server will accept prekey ensembles with different versions.
 For this, the header on the prekey messages should remain the same: